hydroper-jet/lang/design/transpilation.md

 ## Lua

-> Since Lua supported platforms are scarce in features, JetWork is not considering Lua a priority.
+> Since Lua supported platforms are scarce in features, Jet is not considering Lua a priority.

 * Thrown errors are translated to `error()` calls with a message containing the error message followed by `string.char(0) .. "jeterror"` followed by a random ID.
   * A weak-key table maps from such random ID to the error object.